Board of Directors

 The Board of Directors has the broadest powers of management and is responsible for ensuring that the decisions of the shareholders’ meeting are implemented promptly and correctly.

-The Board of Directors comprises 13 directors.
-A significant effort is made to ensure "gender quotas" (there are five women on the board) and a broad range of expertise.
-Considering international best practices and increasingly established requirements in the world of finance, the Board of Directors mainly comprises independent directors.
-Eight out of thirteen directors (61,54% of the Board) are classified as independent, well above the minimum requirement under current regulations.
+The Board of Directors comprises currently 13 directors.
+A significant effort is made to ensure "gender quotas" (there are six women on the board, equal to 46%) and a broad range of expertise.
+Considering international best practices and increasingly established requirements in the world of finance, the majority of the members of Board of Directors are independent: ten out of thirteen directors (77%) are classified as independent according to the Italian CG Code, well above the minimum requirement under current regulations.

 Giuseppe Catalano (Secretary of the Board of Directors)

-In accordance with the list voting system, 11 directors were appointed from the majority slate presented by the shareholder Mediobanca, while 2 directors were elected from the minority slate presented by several asset manager companies (Assogestioni's list).
+In accordance with the list voting system, AGM 2025 appointed 10 directors from the majority slate presented by Mediobanca S.p.A. and 3 directors were elected from the minority slate presented by the shareholder VM2006 S.r.l.

 All the board members are independent in accordance with the Italian legislation for insurance companies (Decree of the Ministry for economic development no. 220 of 11 November 2011).
-Among them 11 are independent persuant the legislation applicable companies listed in the Italian regulated market (CFBA) and 8 as for the CG Code.
+Among them 12 are independent pursuant the legislation applicable to companies listed in the Italian regulated market (CFBA) and 10 as for the Italian CG Code.

 Independent as defined by the... | CFBA |